hannesdatta/course-odcm/content/docs/tutorials/webdata-for-dummies/_index.md

 {{% hint info %}}
 __Downloading to and starting the tutorial on your computer__

-- Right-click on the download link and select "download linked file as...)".
+- Click on the download button.
+If the file opens in your browser, right-click on the download link instead and select "download linked file as...)".
 - Move the file to a convenient file location (e.g., somewhere in your course folder)
 - If the downloaded file is a `.zip` (compressed) file, unzip it.
 - Open Jupyter Notebook (e.g., using the terminal or the Anaconda Navigator), navigate to the folder where you stored the downloaded files, and open the `.ipynb` file from within Jupyter Notebook.